ErikRBergman/Serpent.Chain/README.md

 #### Customizing the bus publisher message handler chain
 You can configure the bus using the same decorators you use to configure subscriptions.

-Use the `.UseSubscriptionChain()` extension method on ´ConcurrentMessagesBusOptions<TMesageBus>` to decorate the dispatch message handler chain:
+Use the `.UseSubscriptionChain()` extension method on ï¿½ConcurrentMessagesBusOptions<TMesageBus>` to decorate the dispatch message handler chain:

 ##### Overloads
 ```csharp